-The Applicant, The Graham Companies, Inc., is requesting a change to the Future Land Use Map, from Industrial-Office designation to the Medium-High Residential, to allow for the development of a senior living community.
+The Applicant, The Graham Companies, Inc., is requesting a change to the existing zoning map, from IU-C designation to the RM-36 designation, to allow for the development of a senior living community.
 The project is part of a larger development plan pursued in partnership with Miami Jewish Health Systems, which seeks to include an assisted living facility and skilled nursing care component.
-The applicant proposes to construct and donate to the town a senior-oriented community center.
-The FLUM amendment itself encompasses approximately 9.5+/- acres of the 19.5+/- acre site.
+In addition, the applicant proposes to construct and donate to the Town a senior-oriented community center.
+The rezoning itself encompasses approximately 9.
+5+/- acres of the 19.5+/- acres site.